jujeongho0/tokenizer-intrinsic-evals/README.md

-# SwissAI TokEval
+# TokEval
-This is the library used by the Apertus tokenization team for intrinsic evaluation during tokenizer development
+This is the library for intrinsic evaluation during tokenizer development

 ## Quick Start